A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Misspecification of weights

 \subsection{Misspecification due to measurement error}

-We now examine the impact of measurement error when $\tau^*$ is measured with noise.
-We first consider a scenario where $\tau^*_i=\tau_i+\eta_i\in[0,1]$ and $\eta_i$ are independent and identically distributed random variables having a mean of 0 and a finite second moment.
-In Appendix \ref{sec: miss_bias_proof}, we show that asymptotically this leads to unbiased estimation of treatment effects.
-While this provides some measure of robustness, a more realistic measurement error scenario is one in which $\tau_i=\tau_i^*+\eta_i$.
-This is plausible in our scenario, as the mobility estimates are taken from a finite sample size of cell phone users, and therefore there will be some variability in these estimates around their true values.

-For ease of calculation, we consider the situation where $W$ and $G$ are independent, i.e. $\rho=0$.
-This scenario produces the largest bias in Section \ref{sec:BiasLinear} unless the home and the neighborhood exposures are negatively correlated, which is unlikely in practice.
+Now we consider a scenario where $\tau^*_i=\tau_i+\eta_i\in[0,1]$ and $\eta_i$ are independent and identically distributed random variables having a mean of 0 and a finite second moment.
+In Appendix \ref{sec: miss_bias_proof}, we show that this leads to asymptotically unbiased estimation.
+A more realistic scenario is one where $\tau_i=\tau_i^*+\eta_i$, since the mobility estimates are taken from a finite sample size of cell phone users, and therefore exhibit variability around their true values.
+For simplicity, assume $W$ and $G$ are independent, which produces the largest bias in Section \ref{sec: linear} unless $W$ and $G$ are negatively correlated, which is unlikely in practice.
 Given that this is essentially a worst case scenario, the bias expression presented below can be used as a bound of the bias we would get when the mobility weights are measured with noise.
-As proven in Appendix \ref{sec: miss_bias_proof}, the bias $\E(\widehat{\omega} - \omega)$ converges in large samples to
+As shown in Appendix \ref{sec: miss_bias_proof}, $\E(\widehat{\omega} - \omega)$ converges to {

-We also show in Appendix \ref{sec: miss_bias_proof} that both $\xi_w$ and $\xi_g$ are continuous decreasing functions of $\E(\eta^2)\geq 0$ with $\lim_{\E(\eta^2)\rightarrow\infty}\xi_w=\lim_{\E(\eta^2)\rightarrow\infty}\xi_g=0$ and positive second derivatives.
-It is desirable that $\xi_w$ and $\xi_g$ are close to 1 in order to achieve a small bias.
-Obviously, if there is no measurement error, i.e., $\E(\eta^2) = 0$, then $\xi_w=\xi_g=1$, and we have unbiased estimates.
-To highlight a situation with significant amounts of measurement error, assume that $\tau^*$ follows a uniform distribution between 0.25 and 0.75, and the measurement error $\eta$ are uniformly distributed between -0.25 and 0.25.
-In this scenario, $\xi_w=\xi_g=0.93$, which leads to relatively small amounts of bias.
-A crucial finding from this result is that measurement error leads to a conservative estimate of the treatment effect as long as the signs of $\beta_w^*$ and $\beta_g^*$ are the same, which is realistic in practice.
+} We show in Appendix \ref{sec: miss_bias_proof} that both $\xi_w$ and $\xi_g$ are continuous, decreasing functions of $\E(\eta^2)\geq 0$ with $\lim_{\E(\eta^2)\rightarrow\infty}\xi_w=\lim_{\E(\eta^2)\rightarrow\infty}\xi_g=0$ and positive second derivatives.
+If there is no measurement error, i.e., $\E(\eta^2) = 0$, then $\xi_w=\xi_g=1$, and we have unbiased estimates.
+To highlight a situation with significant amounts of measurement error, assume that $\tau^*$ follows a uniform distribution between 0.25 and 0.75, and the measurement error $\eta$ is uniformly distributed between -0.25 and 0.25.
+In this scenario, $\xi_w=\xi_g=0.93$, which leads to very small amounts of bias.
+A crucial finding from this result is that measurement error leads to conservative estimates of causal effects as long as the signs of $\beta_w^*$ and $\beta_g^*$ are the same, which is expected in practice.
+We also run a sensitivity analysis for our Medicare data analysis in Appendix \ref{app:ssec:MisspecifyMobility} by adding noise to both $\tau$ and $\boldsymbol{\alpha}$ and find that our results are relatively robust to such errors in mobility estimates.